KostasKoutrou/kostaskoutrou.github.io/_posts/cyber-range-as-code-intro.md

       name: direct #use the entire virtual disk as one big partition.
 ```

-In the user-data file, the `autoinstall` directive is the set of instructions for the Ubuntu Subiquity installed.
+In the user-data file, the `autoinstall` directive is the set of instructions for the Ubuntu Subiquity installer.
 It provides all the information required during the initial installation of the ubuntu server.
 This includes:

 - The hostname
 - The admin user